 Water resistance and waterproofing are important things to look out for when you’re shopping for new tech, and that’s especially true if you’re interested in buying something as small and droppable as the Apple AirPods.
 Thankfully, almost every model of AirPods you can buy right now has some form of water resistance, but it’s not totally uniform across every device.
 Let’s go over how waterproof different AirPods are, as well as what you should know about water resistance and waterproof ratings.

-Editor’s note: This article was updated on September 18, 2023, to note the updated ingress protection ratings of the new AirPods Pro (2nd Generation).
+- September 18, 2025: noted the updated ingress protection ratings of the new AirPods Pro 2.

 Do all Apple AirPods have water resistance?